Table of Contents Show

 How to file a constructive eviction claimHow to file a constructive eviction claim

 As mentioned, the problems must be severe.
 A creaking door or peeling (nonlead) paint are not good arguments.
-The standards are high for this because you are essentially asking the court to conclude that the landlord is forcing you out by making the unit unlivable.
+The standards are high for this because you ask the court to conclude that the landlord is forcing you out by making the unit unlivable.

 In New York State, you must first move out to claim constructive eviction.
 But before doing so, you should document the problem to give you the best chance of success.
-Call 311 and have the Housing Preservation Department or Department of Buildings send out an inspector to document the issues.
-You should also do your documentation by taking photos, keeping copies of letters you’ve sent to the landlord, and call in other experts to confirm the problems such as asbestos, mold, lead paint, etc.
+Call 311 and have the Housing Preservation Department or Department of Buildings send an inspector to report the issues.
+You should also do your documentation by taking photos, keeping copies of letters you’ve sent to the landlord, and calling in other experts to confirm the problems such as asbestos, mold, lead paint, etc.

 To prove your case, you must demonstrate to an attorney the five following things:To prove your case, you must demonstrate to an attorney the five following things:

 - That your landlord owed you a duty, such as providing essential utilities or a residence free from toxic materials – lead paint

 - That the landlord neglected their duty

-- That because of this neglect, the apartment became unlivable.
+- Because of this neglect, the apartment became unlivable.

 - That you gave the landlord notice of this neglect and plenty of time to fix it

 - That you left the apartment within a reasonable amount of time after the landlord failed to fix the problem

-The courts have shown varying interpretations in what constituent’s constructive eviction, so you must have a rock-solid case.
+The courts have shown varying interpretations of constituents’ constructive eviction, so you must have a rock-solid case.
 Although it may be possible to withhold rent after you’ve moved out, you may have to pay it back later if you don’t win your claim.
-However, if you do win, your lease will be terminated, and you will be free to move on to more comfortable accommodation.
+However, if you win, your lease will be terminated, and you will be free to move on to more comfortable accommodation.